Epigenetic theories of homosexuality: Heritability

 New epi-marks are usually produced with each generation, but these marks sometimes carry over between generations.
 Sex-specific epi-marks are produced in early fetal development that protect each sex from the natural disparity in testosterone that occurs during later stages of fetal development.
 Different epi-marks protect different sex-specific traits from being masculinized or feminized—some affect the genitals, others affect sexual identity, and yet others affect sexual preference.
 However, when these epi-marks are transmitted across generations from fathers to daughters or mothers to sons, they may cause reversed effects, such as the feminization of some traits in sons and similarly a partial masculinization of daughters.
 Furthermore, the reversed effects of feminization and masculinization can lead to a reversed sexual preference.
 For example, sex-specific epi-marks normally prevent female fetuses from being masculinized through exposure of atypically high testosterone, and vice versa for male fetuses.
 Sex-specific epi-marks are normally erased and not passed between generations.
 However, they can sometimes escape erasure and are then transferred from a father's genes to a daughter or from a mother's genes to a son.
 When this happens, this may lead to an altered sexual preference.
 Epi-marks normally protect parents from variation in sex hormone levels during fetal development, but can carry over across generations and subsequently lead to homosexuality in opposite-sex offspring.
 This demonstrates that gene coding for these epi-marks can spread in the population because they benefit the development and fitness of the parent but only rarely escape erasure, leading to same-sex sexual preference in offspring.

 Limitations of the hypothesis

 Epigenetic explanations for sexual orientation are still purely speculative.
 W. Rice and colleagues say that they "cannot provide definitive evidence that homosexuality has a epigenetic underpinning".
 Tuck C. Ngun and Eric Vilain published a paper in 2014 in which they evaluated and critiqued the epigenetic model proposed by Rice and colleagues in 2012.
-Ngun and Vilain agreed with much of Rice's model, but disagreed that "sex-reversing sensitivity to androgen signaling via epigenetic markers will result in homosexuality in both sexes", saying that there is no evidence that same-sex attraction in men is linked to low androgenic receptivity.
+Ngun and Vilain agreed with much of Rice's model, but disagreed that "sex-reversing sensitivity to androgen signaling via epigenetic markers will result in homosexuality in both sexes", noting that non-heterosexuality is far more common in women.

 Also, a report of a study of 34 male monozygotic twin pairs discordant for sexual orientation revealed no support for the epigenetic hypothesis.